okcashpro/okcash/docs/docs/intro.md

 ## Getting Started

-Eliza is designed to be accessible while maintaining powerful capabilities:
+OKai is designed to be accessible while maintaining powerful capabilities:

 - **Quick Start**: Begin with basic configuration and default character
 - **Customization**: Extend functionality through custom actions and clients
 - **Scaling**: Deploy multiple agents with different personalities
 - **Integration**: Connect to various platforms and services

-Check out our [Quickstart Guide](./quickstart.md) to begin your journey with Eliza.
+Check out our [Quickstart Guide](./quickstart.md) to begin your journey with OKai.

 ## Architecture Overview